 While the action’s perfectly executed, the film’s at its best when it’s exploring the surreal and haunting mythology of Vikings and director Robert Egger’s horror movie pedigree shines through.
 Check out our full The Northman review here.

 It’s fair to say that the last few Predator movies haven’t been great, and we’d be lying if we said we were particularly excited for Prey.
-Still, the story of Naru ( Amber Midthunder), a young Comanche woman trying to prove herself to her tribe who finds herself the prey of an alien hunter, was one of the best science fiction movies we got this year.
+Still, the story of Naru (Amber Midthunder), a young Comanche woman trying to prove herself to her tribe who finds herself the prey of an alien hunter, was one of the best alien movies we’ve had in a while.

 Knives Out 2 The Glass Onion (2022)

 Benoit Blanc’s (Daniel Craig) first adventure was a delightful surprise, so expectations were high for the sequel.
 Thankfully director Rian Johnson more than rose to the occasion, crafting that rarest of films, a sequel that’s better than its predecessor.